rwaldron/tc39-notes/es7/2016-07/jul-26.md

 AWB: Need to specify the syntax

-WH: If we choose to use \u{}, then we must make unknown classes (or typos) into early errors because we need typos in hex numbers to be early errors.
-With \p{} we'd have a choice of standardizing on early or runtime errors.
+WH: If we choose to use `\u{}`, then we must make unknown classes (or typos) into early errors because we need typos in hex numbers to be early errors.
+With `\p{}` we'd have a choice of standardizing on early or runtime errors.

 Revisiting String.prototype.normalize specification.